Lung Cancer

 • Sputum Cytology: A sample of sputum (mucus that is coughed up from lungs) is viewed under a microscope to look for cancer cells.
 For this, the best method is to submit early morning sputum samples obtained after a deep cough for 3 days in a row.[43, 44]

 • Needle biopsy: This involves the insertion of a hollow needle into the mass to get a small sample for testing.
-It can be done by fine needle aspiration biopsy (FNAB), where a very fine needle with syringe is used to withdraw or aspirate cells and fragments from the mass; or core biopsy, in which a larger needle is used to remove small cylinders or cores of tissue[45].
-This procedure is performed under local anesthesia and radiologist’s guidance.
+It can be done by fine needle aspiration biopsy (FNAB), where a very fine needle with syringe is used to withdraw or aspirate cells and fragments from the mass; or core biopsy, in which a larger needle is used to remove small cylinders or cores of tissue.[45]

 A possible complication of the biopsy procedure is air leak from the lung into the space between lung and chest wall (pneumothorax ).
 When large, it may lead to collapse of a part of the lung and trouble in breathing.
 This is usually self limiting and gets better without any treatment.

 • Bronchoscopy: For this test, a flexible fiber-optic tube (bronchoscope) is passed through the mouth or the nose and down into the windpipe and further.
 The doctor can look inside the tube and see for tumor or blockage in the major airways or bronchi.
-Small instruments can also be passed down through the bronchoscope to take the biopsies.
+Small instruments can also be passed down the bronchoscope to take biopsies.
 Cells can also be sampled with a small brush (bronchial brushings) or by rinsing the airway with sterile saline (bronchial washings).[47, 48]

 • Thoracocentesis: This procedure is performed if there is a buildup of fluid around the lungs (pleural effusion), which can cause difficulty in breathing.
 A hollow needle is inserted between the ribs to drain the fluid and check for tumor cells in the fluid (effusion cytology).[49]